-Ideas for online learning activities:
+Some ideas for online learning activities:

 - Some textbook publishers have online test banks.
 Google forms has a feature for creating tests and quizzes in an easy-to-use form, and for multiple-choice and fill-in responses, the quizzes can self-grade.
 In addition, some companies and organizations are providing access to resources during this current crisis.
 Even if these are not your ideal choice for assessment, you may be able to make them work for you in order to complete this semester.
-As my advisor would tell me when I was writing my dissertation, “ ‘Better’ is the enemy of ‘good enough’ .”

 - Learn more about basic concepts in Assessing Teaching and Learning, and expand your planning and implementation of sound assessment practices.

 Also visit our Teaching Resources page for more ideas and tools for teaching in any environment.